Sub-action step

 Since the sub-action function isn't in the standard list we'll have to install it via the block store.
 You can download the step right here.
 Select your organization and the application in which you'd like to use the function.

-After installing you should see the sub-action step in the miscellaneous section.
+After installing you should see the Sub-action step in the miscellaneous section.

-Alright, let's see what we can do with this function.
+All right, let's see what we can do with this function.

-Using the sub-action
+Using the Sub-action

-To use the sub-action you first need an action, you can then use the sub-action function to run that action in another one.
+To use the Sub-action you first need an action, you can then use the Sub-action function to run that action in another one.
 Let's start with a simple use case.
 We have an application with projects.
 Once a project is completed (by pressing a button) we'd like to send an email letting a user know the project is successfully finished.

 For this let's start off by creating an action that sends out an email, and create a new action called 'Send project finished email'.
-If you don't have the send e-mail via SMTP function in your function list then you can click here to install it.
+If you don't have the Send e-mail via SMTP function in your function list then you can click here to install it.
 Once installed simply drag it into the flow and configure it like so:

 If you want to learn more about sending emails make sure to read this article explaining how to use and send emails.